 Tutorial attendance and late policy.
 To achieve the learning outcomes of this course (and out of respect for your classmates), you are expected to participate fully in each tutorial and show up on time.
-Nonapproved absences will result in a 0% grade for any group work associated with that tutorial.
-Any group members that miss 3 or more tutorial weeks will have a -15% penalty applied to their group presentation grade.
+Non-approved absences will result in a 0% grade for any group work associated with that tutorial.
 If you are more than 5-mins late to tutorial you will receive a -10% penalty applied to any graded work associated with that tutorial.